Spain is a country where the little ones can have a ball. Get the lowdown on things to do in Barcelona with kids.

 Barcelona Football Club Museum

-This may the one museum the kids won’t turn their noses up at seeing.
-The Barcelona Football Club Museum boasts 3,500 square metres of exhibits, including displays on the history of Barca, temporary exhibits and also an art gallery.
+This may the one museum the kids won’t turn their noses up at.
+The Barcelona Football Club Museum boasts displays on the history of Barca, temporary exhibits and also an art gallery.
 You can reach it by car or by Metro line 3 (Palau Reial or Les Corts stop) or line 5 (Collblanc or Badal stop).

 These, as well as many more activities, can keep you happy in Barcelona with kids.
-And, it can also help to join a mamas’ group to socialize and get tips from other expat parents and families.
-If your kids haven’t yet enrolled in school or daycare, you can see our article on daycare and preschool in Spain.
+And, it can also help to join a parents’ group to socialize and get tips from other expat parents and families.
+And don’t forget, you can always keep your kids occupied at daycare and preschool in Spain.